MicrosoftDocs/Viva/WorkplaceAnalytics/Includes/org-data-upload-tips.md

 The field values in the data row must comply with the following formatting rules:

 * The required EffectiveDate and HireDate field values must be in the MM/DD/YYYY format
-* The required PersonId and ManagerId field values must be a valid email address (gc@contoso.com, not &lt;gc&gt; @contoso.com)
+* The required PersonId and ManagerId field values must be a valid email address (for example, gc@contoso.com).
 * The required TimeZone field values must be in a supported Windows format.
 * The required Layer field values must contain numbers only.
 * The required HourlyRate field values must contain numbers only, which Workplace Analytics assumes is in US dollars for calculations and data analysis.

 >[!Note]
->Workplace Analytics doesn’t currently do any currency conversions for the HourlyRate data.
-All calculations and data analysis in Workplace Analytics assumes the data is in US dollars.
+> Workplace Analytics does not currently perform currency conversions for HourlyRate data.
+All calculations and data analysis in Workplace Analytics assume the data to be in US dollars.

 The field values also cannot contain any of the following: